Web

 Bypassing

-A Methodology Some tips Unicode shenanigans, because of course
+A Methodologyarrow-up-right Some tipsarrow-up-right Unicode shenanigansarrow-up-right, because of course

 Mess with the HTTP request